Common Cold Unit

-The Common Cold Unit (CCU) or Common Cold Research Unit (CCRU) was a unit of the British Medical Research Council which undertook laboratory and epidemiological research on the common cold between 1946 and 1989 and produced 1,006 papers.
-The Common cold Unit studied etiology, epidemiology, prevention, and treatment of common colds.
-It was set up on the site of the Harvard Hospital, a former military hospital at Harnham Down near Salisbury in Wiltshire.
-Common colds account for a third of all acute respiratory infections and the economic costs are substantial in terms of sick leave.
+The Common Cold Unit (CCU) or Common Cold Research Unit (CCRU) was a unit of the British Medical Research Council (MRC).
+The Unit undertook laboratory and epidemiological research on the common cold between 1946 and 1989 and produced 1,006 papers.
+The unit studied aetiology, epidemiology, prevention, and treatment of common colds.
+It was based on Harvard Hospital located at Harnham Down near Salisbury in England, previously an infectious diseases and then military hospital brought by the US to England in the beginning of the Second World War.